jonelo/jacksum/README.md

 cd jacksum
 mvn install
 ```
-Use `mnv -version` to check whether your maven would use at least Java 11.
+Call `mvn -version` to check whether your maven would use at least Java 11.
 Alternatively use an IDE which supports both cloning from a GitHub repo and Maven.

 ### How to configure and install it (for users)